-Vastly more importantly, I hope you will understand the true meaning of what I'm about to say.
-It appears to me that like most other inquirers at this stage you seem mostly interested in the type of stone and/or its color and its physical characteristics.
+I hope you will understand the true spirit of what I'm about to say.
+It appears to me that like most other inquirers at this stage you seem mostly interested in the type of stone and/or its physical characteristics.
 It's human nature at work, I reckon!
-J